Jonxslays/Yami/master/_sources/message-commands.rst.txt

       to share information between parent commands and their subcommands.
-Keep in mind that if something goes wrong in the first callback, you may receive a :obj:`~yami.SharedNone` if you access an attribute that has not been set.
+Keep in mind that if something goes wrong in the first callback, you may receive a :obj:`~yami.SharedNone` if you access an attribute that has not been set in a later subcommands callback.

 - Not yet fully documented